Understanding Workers’ Compensation In California (2026)

 -

-Most collect contingency fees.
+Most collect a contingent fee.
 This means you pay a pre-set percentage of your compensation if you win your case.
 If you aren’t awarded compensation, you pay nothing.